 The Romanesque church of St. Andrew in Kościelec Kolski was built in the 12th century, it could have happened in the first or second half of this century.
 The founder was probably the ruler, perhaps Bolesław III Krzywousty or one of his two sons: Mieszko or Bolesław the Curly.
 Most likely, near Kościelec there was a border between the lands of Mieszko the Old and Bolesław the Curly, designated by Krzywousty’s will.
 From the end of the 12th century, this area was undoubtedly in the Kuyavian principality, but it is difficult to decide who Kościelec belonged to in the key period, i.e. around the middle of the 12th century.

 Inside, in the western part of the nave, there was originally a gallery, probably based on one centrally located column and two square vaulted bays.
-In the church was used, unheard in the Polish lands in the 12th century, the enter to the gallery from the outside of the temple (from the south), using an added ladder.
-These types of solutions are known primarily from the Bohemia (e.g. St. Clement’s Church in Stara Boleslav).
-The second entrance was placed in the thickness of the northern wall through stairs and a narrow passage.
-Above the apse, a hemispherical vault was used.
+In the church of St. Andrew, entry to the gallery from the outside (from the south) was unusual in the territory of Poland in the 12th century.
+It useed of a ladder placed at the portal on the upper floor (such solutions functioned primarily in the Bohemia, e.g. the church of St. Clement in Stara Boleslav).
+The second entrance was placed in the thickness of the northern wall through the stairs and a narrow passage.
+Above the apse there was a hemispherical vault.

 Różański A., Jednoprzestrzenne kościoły romańskie z terenu Wielkopolski, Poznań 2010.

 Różański A., Schody do nieba — Kościelec Kolski odkrywany na nowo [w:] Architektura romańska w Polsce.
 Nowe odkrycia i interpretacje, red.
 T.Janiak, Gniezno 2009.